Jezzamonn/phone-tree-of-despair/README.md

 \- My housemate, upon completing it.

-## Walkthrough! 🐾
+## Walkthrough 🐾

-If you're having trouble (or don't have the patience to figure out the full game), here's a [walkthrough](https://github.com/Jezzamonn/LD47/blob/master/dialog/walkthrough.md).
+For those who don't have the time or patience to figure out the full game, here's a [walkthrough](https://github.com/Jezzamonn/LD47/blob/master/dialog/walkthrough.md).

 ## Hosting costs 💸